veroxsity/squailor/README.md

 App Version

 - The Settings page shows the current app version, pulled from the runtime (helpful for support and reports).

+Auto‑updates

+- Packaged builds can check for updates under Settings → Updates.
+On Windows, the installer will close the main window and restart to install automatically.

 —